-This qualification is marks as Level 2 Pass/Level 2 Merit/Level 2 Distinction/Level 2 Distinction\
+This qualification is marks as Level 2 Pass/Level 2 Merit/Level 2 Distinction/Level 2 Distinction\.
+This practical business course is suitable for a pupil who prefers coursework as a method of assessment.

 GCSE BUSINESS STUDIES - CCEA

 Why study GCSE Business?